flavienbwk/book-devops/README.md

 ## Publishing

+This book has a double life.
+Let's make sure it reflects the state of the art DevOps practices at all times with your contributions.

 - "Source edition" : the original book, unique, written exclusively by the author
 - "Community edition(s)" : annual versions of the book including community contributions to improve it

 ## Supporting the author

 - ⭐ Star and share this repo
-- 📓 But the hardcover book (soon)
+- 📓 Buy the hardcover book (soon)
-- ☕ Sponsor / Tip this repo (soon)
+- ☕ Sponsor / Tip the author (soon)

 ## Book generation